Dragonfly DIY

 last updated

 According to the data and stats that were collected, 'Dragonfly DIY' channel has quite a good rank.
+The feed was last updated more than a month ago.
 In addition 'Dragonfly DIY' includes a significant share of images in comparison to the text content.
 The channel mostly uses long articles along with sentence constructions of the intermediate readability level, which is a result that may indicate difficult texts on the channel, probably due to a big amount of industrial or scientific terms.

 About 'Dragonfly DIY' Channel